 “A few walls broke, and a whole classroom of girls was exposed.
 I was on the other side of the school, and I was safe.”

-“You’ve never exited the school walls?”
+“You’ve never left the school walls?”

 “You’ve had a medical test?”